-Let’s get down to the hard facts concerning the building a tiny house itself.
-This time we are closely introducing the types and use of the thermal insulation.
+Let’s get down to the hard facts concerning the building of a tiny house itself.
+This time we are closely introducing the types and use of thermal insulation.
 Scroll down to bring some more light onto the insulation issue.

 Why shall we have it?

 Thermal insulation is used to maintain a pleasant climate within the building.
 This applies to the winter and hot summer days when the insulation protects the interior climate from unbearable heat.

 Particularly, if the building is a wooden house without the accumulation properties innate in brick houses, brick houses have the advantage of the masonry mass leveling out the exterior climate changes by first accumulating the solid mass heat, thus insulating the interior climate.

 Where on the house can we find it?

 Mineral insulation, or Rockwool, is a material made with fine mineral-based fibers.
 In many areas, it is used in the building industry – for thermal insulation purposes and sound and fire protection measures.